Fragile Portugal gets more time on bailout goals

 "This is a process that we knew would be long, but at this stage we had expected more promising results in terms of growth and job creation," said Filipe Garcia, head of Informacao de Merados Financeiros, a consultancy.
 "In the wider context, Portugal is a byproduct of the fact that Europe is following non-expansionist strategies to fight the crisis."

-Growing demands for an easing of the government's austerity programme have come not just from the leftist opposition, but also increasingly from businesses.
-Some business leaders have already said one extra year to cut the deficit is not enough and called against further spending cuts.
+Growing demands for an easing of the government's austerity program have come not just from the leftist opposition, but also increasingly from businesses.

+Antonio Saraiva, head of the Portuguese Industry Confederation - the biggest employers' group - said this week that the original plan to cut state spending by 4 billion euros in two years it was "unthinkable and impossible".

 The troika also agreed to ease this year's budget deficit goal to 5.5 percent of GDP from 4.5 percent previously, Finance Minister Gaspar said.
 They had already eased the targets once last September.